Hines Pine Mill House

 In addition to the inn, we can accommodate various events - conferences, birthdays, weddings, receptions, paint nights, classes, dances, markets, and workshops.
 Please feel free to contact us to see if our services can meet your needs.
 We also operate as a Harvest Hosts site.
-For fun new updates on our adventure, please find us on Instagram and Facebook!
+For updates on our adventure, please find us on Instagram and Facebook!

 We look forward to meeting you!